Sculpture: Mixed Media

 Who is this course for

-The course is accessible to all people regardless of age or experience, who have an interest in sculpture.
-Sculpture means many things to many people, and past courses have benefitted from the diversity within the student group.
+The course is suitable for people of all levels of experience who have an interest in sculpture.
+Sculpture manifests an enormous diversity of forms and can mean many things to many people, and courses have benefited from the diversity within the group.

 What does this course cover

 Explore a range of materials and techniques to build sculptures using mixed media which can include materials such as wood, textiles, photographs, found objects, recycled materials, ceramics ...

 The course introduces the techniques, materials and processes for sculpting.
 You will use a wide range of media exploring approaches such as assemblage and bricolage.
 See Tate website: mixed media

 Students will develop spatial, proportional and visual awareness.
 This can include the exploration of methods to create compositions, accurate observation and evaluation of your work, drawing to test ideas for your sculpture in its early stages, measuring techniques, the construction of simple maquettes and the possibilities of the application of colour.
 NB: Only relatively small sculptures are appropriate for this course.

 By the end of the course you should be able to:

 2. Have an initial understanding of construction methods for sculpture